-A rest day for a dog as it is for a human, means minimal interaction with the outside world, people, other dogs and high energy situations.
+A rest day for a dog as it is for a human and means minimal interaction with the outside world, people, other dogs and high energy situations.
 It is a day to take things easy- a dog needs chill out time too!
 The aim of a rest day is to lower the production of Cortisol (the body’s stress hormone) in the body to allow your dog to relax and switch off for a while.
 They can still have calm activities at home for the day but nothing that strenuous or high energy.

 What does that mean for my dog?